ashfaqbarkati786/aks-terraform-keyvault/README.md

 The project follows a continuous integration and continuous deployment (CI/CD) process.
 When changes are pushed to the Code Commit repository, the CI/CD pipeline is triggered.
 The pipeline includes the following stages:

-- **Source:** Monitors the Code Commit repository for changes.
+- **Source:** Monitors the Code Commit '**deployments**' repository for changes.
-- **Build:** Uses Code Build to build and package the code.
+- **Build:** Leverage AWS CodeBuild for building the build specification file, and incorporate an agent for deploying Terraform modules to create the necessary infrastructure.
-- **Deploy:** Moves the transformed data to the output S3 bucket.
+- **Deploy:** Upload the processed dataset to the designated output Amazon S3 bucket.
+This involves placing the data that has undergone transformation, originally uploaded for processing, into the specified storage location within the Amazon S3 service.
-- **Notification:** Sends notifications via SNS for successful or failed pipeline execution.
+- **Notification:** Sends notifications via SNS to email service for successful or failed pipeline execution.

-## CI/CD Architecture
+### CI/CD Architecture
 ![image](https://github.com/ashfaqbarkati786/aks-terraform-keyvault/assets/107784646/cff6aea5-e00b-4e0c-b696-96bc806a3f81)
 **legend**
  1. AWS CodeCommit  is a Version Control Service hosted by AWS, to store the Terraform code.
 This is similar to Github